 Read the nonverbal cues

 If you are talking to your student in person, watch the body language.
-You can tell when she is sad, excited, frightened, disturbed.
+You know your student and you can tell when they are sad, excited, frightened, disturbed.
 Determine your reaction accordingly.
 Even if you are talking to your student by phone, you can use nonverbal cues such as tone of voice, pauses, hesitations.
 Listen through the words as well as to the words.

 Let your student finish before you jump in.
 Sometimes, even though you want to ask an important question, or share an observation, you need to just let the flow happen.
-Let him get it all out and then respond.
+Let your student get it all out and then respond.

 Listening is not a passive thing to do.
 It takes work.
 One of the more difficult things to do is to suspend your evaluations for a time to truly hear what your student is saying.
-Don’t let your ability to really hear what he is telling you be clouded by your automatic judgment about what he is saying.
+Don’t let your ability to really hear what they are telling you be clouded by your automatic judgment about what your student is really saying.

 Be aware of your red flag words or ideas.